erich666/McUsd/README.md

 Sketchfab does not translate the camera or lights.
 It uses rasterization and related techniques for interactive rendering, so giving typical limitations: the lava does not emit light, the glass block does not cast a shadow, true reflections are not generated for shiny surfaces.
 There are some interesting specular highlights on the glass block that are not visible in the Omniverse renderings.

 Sketchfab lets you download different translations of your model.
 I downloaded the [Sketchfab USDZ translation](https://erich.realtimerendering.com/mcusd/McUsd_sketchfab.usdz) - click that link on an iPhone to view it.
-I will not swear this translation is perfect, but it works surprisingly well on the next app.
 The camera position set in Sketchfab is exported.
 The default Sketchfab light sources are not.
+The texture scaling on the lava (see "Observations" section) is removed, which usually improves its appearance in the apps that use it.

 ## Apple iPhone